audibleblink/interview-log/README.md

 - Clarify constraints
   - Is the interviewer more concerned with HOW you solve it, or simply THAT you solve it?
   - What complexity is acceptable?
-- Talk as much as possible
+- Talk it out as much as possible

-I've written these out for most of the questions.
-My hope is that Whiteboarding without this information seems foreign to you and asking for this information is second nature.
+I've written these out for most of the questions here.
+My hope is that Whiteboarding without this information seems foreign to you and asking for this information becomes second nature.

 ## Repo Structure